COLA Explorer

 What This Tool Doesn't Do

 This is a what-if analysis, not a simulation.
 It shows what COLA rankings and probabilities would have been, but doesn't simulate who would have won the lottery.
-Classic COLA picks 1-4 are probabilistic (the chart shows odds, not outcomes).
+Classic and Capped COLA picks 1-5 are probabilistic (the chart shows odds, not outcomes).

 Traded pick protections and play-in tournament effects are simplified.
+Capped COLA's enhanced Stepien rule (teams at 150-ticket cap must retain own first-round picks every other year) is documented but not enforced in the backtest.
 See the paper for full details.